w8be/usb-ptt-arduino-nano-every/README.md

   "Name": "usbPtt",<br>
   "Protocol": "CAT" ,<br>
   "Port Type": "Serial",<br>
+  "Serial Port": "Existing",<br>
-  "Serial Port": "Existing","CAT COM": "use new port created for Arduino Nano Every" <br>
+  "CAT COM": "use new port created for Arduino Nano Every" <br>
 }

 *  Set the port protocol to 'CAT'.
 Name the new SmartSDR CAT port (i.e.,'usbPtt').
 Use the logging function on SmartCAT  for testing.